 16. For more on the history and philosophical implications of the debate, see Broad (1930), MacIntyre (1967), Nagel (1970), Batson (1991: Chs.
 1–3), Sober & Wilson (1998: Ch.
 9), and Dixon (2008).

-28. It is plausible to suppose that convergence does not require total unanimity.
+24. It is plausible to suppose that convergence does not require total unanimity.
 However, this plausible qualification raises hard questions: How much dissent can obtain in ideal conditions before “substantial disagreement” is a more apt characterization than “less-than-unanimous-convergence”?
-As is usual in philosophy, we can’t be very precise about the percentages, but we suspect that the relevant notion of convergence—always remembering that we are discussing ideal conditions—should be thought to allow only minimal dissent.
+As is usual in philosophy, one can’t be very precise about the percentages, but one may suspect that the relevant notion of convergence—always remembering that this is under ideal conditions—should be thought to allow only minimal dissent.

-34. In addition to the expedients we have considered, realists may plausibly appeal to, inter alia, requirements for internal coherence and the different “levels” of moral thought (theoretical v. popular, abstract v. concrete, general v. particular) at which moral disagreement may or may not be manifested.
-Brink (1989: 197–210) and Loeb (1998) offer valuable discussions with considerably more detail than we offer here, Brink manifesting realist sympathies and Loeb tending toward anti-realism.
+30. In addition to the expedients considered here, realists may plausibly appeal to, inter alia, requirements for internal coherence and the different “levels” of moral thought (theoretical v. popular, abstract v. concrete, general v. particular) at which moral disagreement may or may not be manifested.
+Brink (1989: 197–210) and Loeb (1998) offer valuable discussions with considerably more detail than offered here, Brink manifesting realist sympathies and Loeb tending toward anti-realism.

-35. We think Nisbett and Cohen will fare pretty well under such scrutiny.
+31. Nisbett and Cohen will likely fare pretty well under such scrutiny.
 See Tetlock’s (1999) favorable review.